-Clinical Laboratory Improvement Amendments i.e. CLIA waived tests establishes quality standards for all laboratory testing to ensure the accuracy, reliability and timeliness of patient test results.
+Clinical Laboratory Improvement Amendments i.e. CLIA waived tests establishes quality standards for all laboratory testing to ensure the accuracy, reliability, and timeliness of patient test results.
 The FDA categorizes commercially marketed tests into one of three CLIA categories according to complexity and their potential for risk to public health:

-- Waived tests
+- CLIA waived tests

 - Tests of moderate complexity